joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

 Writing your own mapping rules
 ------------------------------
-Writing mapping rules in :data:`yeti` are implemented as functions.
+Writing mapping rules in :data:`plastid` are implemented as functions.
 Mapping rules for |BAMGenomeArray| require the following signatures:

 Parameters